berndporr/fir1/README.md

 This error signal is usually calculated by subtracting the output of the filter from an input or desired signal, for example for artefact removal or system identification.

+## Demos
+Demo programs are in the "demo" directory which show how to use the filters for both floating point and fixed point.
+1. `firdemo` sends an impulse into the filter and you should see the impulse response at its output.
+2. `fixeddemo` filters an example ECG with 50Hz noise.
+The coefficients are 12 bit and you can generate them either with OCTAVE/MATLAB or Python.
+The scripts are also provided.
+3. `lsmdemo` filters out 50Hz noise from an ECG with the help of adaptive filtering by using the 50Hz powerline frequency as the input to the filter.
+This can be replaced by any reference artefact signal or signal which is correlated to the artefact.

 ## Credits